 - No need to print this page, just send your essay and contact information

-For our seventh scholarship we will have another poetry contest: Please write a poem, in a style of your choosing, on the theme of overcoming a personal challenge.
+For our Summer 2015 scholarship, we are going to have a visual contest.
+Please submit a 'visual poem', in a style of your choosing, on the theme of overcoming a personal challenge.
 Limit your 'visual poem' to an 8.5in x 11in piece of paper.
 You can choose to represent words, images, or both.
 It can abstract or representational.
 Please include a personal statement that gives us an idea of who you are and how your poem relates to a challenge you've faced.
-The poem and essay (combined) should run at 750 to 1,000 words, free feel to write a little more or less.
+The poem and essay (combined) should be between 500 and 1,000 words, but feel free to write a little more or less.

 Send all materials to: